Rishabh-Thapliyal/cse258-course-project/SASRec_Project_Report.md

 ### 3.1 Evaluation Methodology

-For testing, I used a ranking-based approach that's standard for recommendation systems.
+For testing, we used a ranking-based approach that's standard for recommendation systems.
 Here's how it works:

 1. **Creating the Candidate Set**:
-   - For each test user, I take the book they actually read next (the target)
+   - For each test user, we take the book they actually read next (the target)
-   - I then sample 100 random books they haven't read (negative samples)
+   - We then sample 100 random books they haven't read (negative samples)
-   - I make sure to exclude:
+   - We make sure to exclude:
      - The target book itself (obviously)
      - Any books already in their reading history (this would be cheating!)

 2. **Ranking the Books**:
    - The model generates a representation of the user based on their reading sequence
-   - I get embeddings for all 101 candidates (1 target + 100 negatives)
+   - We get embeddings for all 101 candidates (1 target + 100 negatives)
-   - I compute scores by taking the dot product between the user representation and each book embedding
+   - We compute scores by taking the dot product between the user representation and each book embedding
-   - Then I rank all 101 books by their scores (highest to lowest)
+   - Then we rank all 101 books by their scores (highest to lowest)

 3. **Computing Metrics**:
-   - I find where the target book ended up in the ranking
+   - We find where the target book ended up in the ranking
-   - Based on this rank, I compute three metrics:
+   - Based on this rank, we compute three metrics:
      - **HR@10**: Did the target book make it into the top 10? (yes or no)
      - **MRR@10**: If it's in top 10, what's the reciprocal of its rank? (higher is better)
      - **NDCG@10**: A position-weighted score that gives more credit if the target is ranked higher

 ### 3.2 Evaluation Metrics Explained

-I used three standard metrics for recommendation systems:
+We used three standard metrics for recommendation systems:

 - **HR@10 (Hit Rate @ 10)**:
   - This is the simplest metric - what percentage of users had their actual next book show up in the top 10 recommendations?